 California Public Records Requests Limited by Courts

-The CPRA is a useful tool in a variety of contexts because it allows individuals to promptly obtain “public records” from the Government.
-The Government is obligated to assist with locating and providing the records sought.
+A public records request is a useful tool in a variety of contexts because it allows individuals to promptly obtain “public records” from the Government.
+The Government is obligated to assist with locating and providing the records sought in the public records request.
 The CPRA is far reaching based upon the definition of “public records” as follows: “Public records” is defined in Government Code section 6252, subdivision (e), to include any writing relating to the public’s business if it is “prepared, owned, used, or retained by any state or local agency.”

 Even though the Court of Appeal recognized that it was a serious concern that “city council members may conceal their communications on public issues by sending and receiving them on their private devices from private accounts,” “such conduct is for our lawmakers to deter with appropriate legislation.”